wlinna/Arkhados/README.md

 like that) when they die.

 **Find or create good music** In Arkhados every hero uses different set of music.
-I also plan on adding generic music list that any hero can use so that they don't need to listen to same music over and over.
-Currently Venator has no music at all and other two heroes have only 2 soundtracks.
-Can you find more?
+Currently Embermage has only 2 soundtracks.

 Menu music would be nice too.

 You can find good music with good licenses from opengameart.org and jamendo.com .
-And remember to convert music to ogg-format because mp3 is patent encumbered.
+And remember to use ogg-format because mp3 is patent encumbered and not supported

-**Create nice portraits for heroes** It would be nice to select hero by clicking on nice portait instead of button with text like "Embermage" or "Venator".
+**Create nice portraits for heroes** It would be nice to select hero by clicking on nice portrait instead of button with text like "Embermage" or "Venator".
 Portraits could be used on user guides too.